 The risk of data loss

-While there are many ways to trim the risk of data loss, you can never cut down that possibility to zero.
-Thus, every database administrator must have a robust backup strategy in place to ensure applications are back up and running as soon as possible following a cyber-attack, a catastrophic event, or a data integrity issue.
+While there are many ways to trim the risk of data loss, you can never reduce that possibility to zero.
+Thus, every database administrator must have a robust backup strategy to ensure applications are back up and running as soon as possible following a cyber-attack, a catastrophic event, or a data integrity issue.

 Data backups should be at the center of any database management strategy.
 For PostgreSQL users, there are several ways to set up a backup strategy, depending on preferences and other functional factors.
 For example, the inbuilt pg_dump function can be used to build periodic backups with virtual machine installation or bare metal in the absence of a managed service layer.
 The pg_dump output is made up of a text file that you can store in a platform not attached to the database and retrieve later when the chips are down.
 The data recovery operation is usually simply about making the file available to the PostgreSQL program as input.

-Database management is only simple if you get the planning phase right and are acquainted with common challenges and viable mitigation strategies.
-Hopefully, the above tips help you brace up for snags and get back up quickly and seamlessly.
+Database management is only simple if you get the planning phase right and are acquainted with everyday challenges and viable mitigation strategies.
+Hopefully, the above tips will help you brace for snags and get back up quickly and seamlessly.